cirosantilli/linux-cheat/unicode.md

 UTF-8 only allows the shortest possible representation.

 One possible use case for overlong representations is to overlong encode NUL as `C0F0`, so that the NUL character can be used as a string or file terminator.
 This works because there is no other valid 0 byte.
+This is used by the Java `.class` file format, in a format that Java calls modified UTF-8 string: <http://docs.oracle.com/javase/6/docs/api/java/io/DataInput.html#modified-utf-8>

 ## UTF-16